 ‘These are the things that make me happy’.

 ‘And if I want to bring more happiness into my life, perhaps I need to do more of what makes me happy and spend more of my time and energy on these things’.

 While there are many more experiences that I enjoy that didn’t make the list and new ones I haven’t discovered yet.

 The list I created are the core things that make me happy.

 My experience with meditation has taught me that true happiness is created on the inside.

-And that by doing the deep internal work through meditation you will find that even when things are challenging – work stress, relationship problems, money worry’s, illness – you can find a place to be ok with them.
+And by doing the deep internal work when life gets challenging – work stress, relationship problems, money worry’s, illness – you can find a place to be OK with them.